zoxpx/pxdocs/content/portworx-install-with-kubernetes/migration/kubemotion/cluster-admin-namespace.md

 description: How to designate a namespace as the cluster admin namespace
 ---

-By default you can only migrate namespaces in which the Migration object is created.
+By default, you can only migrate namespaces in which the Migration object is created.
 This is to prevent any user from migrating namespaces for which they do not have access.
 You can also designate one namespace as an admin namespace.
 This will allow an admin who has access to that namespace to migrate any namespace from the source